zhouyl/flowblade/docs/components/forms/input-addon.md

 # InputAddon

 InputAddon component for adding prefix or suffix content to an input field.
 Commonly used for currency symbols, units, or icons.
-Perfect for providing context and improving user experience.
+Perfect for providing context, improving user experience, and clarifying input requirements.

 ## Basic Usage